Updated April 4, 2023.

 Seeing a modular build come together is an amazing sight: A building seems to almost magically appear in a day!
 If only it were as easy as waving a wand — in reality, it takes a community of well-coordinated workers to make it happen.

-First, the modules needed to make their way to Saskatoon from the Grandeur Housing factory in Winkler, Man., taking our long-time haulers Spiegle Transport four trips in total to ship all the Net Zero Ready modules to Saskatoon.
+For the National Affordable Housing Corporation Willowview Heights project in Saskatoon, the modules needed to make their way to Saskatoon from the Grandeur Housing factory in Winkler, Man., taking our long-time haulers Spiegle Transport four trips in total to ship all the modules to Saskatoon.

 Before the craning can begin that day, the modules need to be stripped of the protective wrapping used during transportation.